tdwg/website/content/pages/community/support/index.md

 TDWG IG/TG conveners may apply for funds to (co-)organize IG/TG working meetings.

 Please be aware that proposals from Groups that have a current annual report will be given preference.
-Instructions and a template for IG/TG annual reports is linked under item 6 on the [Convener Responsibilities](http://www.tdwg.org/activities/comm-support-fund/activities/convener-responsibilities/) page.
+Instructions and a template for IG/TG annual reports is linked under item 6 on the [Community Management](../management) page.

 ## Call frequency